hiriski/hiriski/README.md

 ### Hi there, I'm Riski! 👋

-I'm a Full Stack Developer with 5+ years of experience passionate about building fast, responsive, and user-friendly web applications.
-With expertise in [ReactJS](https://react.dev/), [Next.JS](https://nextjs.org/), [Vue.JS](https://vuejs.org/), [Laravel](https://laravel.com/), and [Typescript](https://www.typescriptlang.org/), I specialize in crafting high-performance interfaces that enhance user experience and business growth.
-I currently work as a Senior Front-End Developer at a software company in Bandung, West Java, Indonesia.
+I’m a Fullstack Developer with over 5 years of experience, passionate about building fast, responsive, and user-friendly web applications.
+With expertise in [React.js](https://react.dev/), [Next.js](https://nextjs.org/), [Vue.js](https://vuejs.org/), [Laravel](https://laravel.com/), and [TypeScript](https://www.typescriptlang.org/), I specialize in crafting high-performance interfaces that enhance user experience and drive business growth.

 ### 👨🏻‍💻 What i do

-I love turning ideas into reality.
-My journey in web and mobile app development with [React Native](https://reactnative.dev/) has led me to work on a variety of projects, from simple landing page application (SPA) to complex web applications.
-Whether I'm coding solo or collaborating with a team, I enjoy building interactive and user-friendly applications of course, by applying the concept of white clean, efficient, and maintainable code.
+I love turning ideas into real stuff.
+My journey in web and mobile app development—especially with [React Native](https://reactnative.dev/)—has taken me through all kinds of projects, from simple landing pages (SPA) to more complex web apps.
+Whether I’m working solo or with a team, I really enjoy building apps that are interactive and user-friendly.
+Of course, I always try to keep the code clean, efficient, and easy to maintain.

 Here you'll find a collection some of [my works](https://github.com/hiriski?tab=repositories), contributions, and maybe a few random thoughts😄, I hope to make a big footprint.

-...oh there is one more thing, as a role as Front-end developer I also aware about design I like to create clean and modern graphic designs with Adobe Photoshop & Corel Draw, & Figma just to complete the visual design in my apps and github profile.
+Oh, and one more thing—as a Front-end Developer, I’m also pretty into design.
+I enjoy creating clean and modern visuals using Adobe Photoshop, CorelDRAW, and Figma—just to add that extra touch to my apps and GitHub profile.

 ### 💪 Continuous learning